Skip to main content

 Tuchel is the first England manager with nine clean sheets in his first ten matches in charge and only Hoddle can match three goals conceded in his first ten games as manager.

-Harry Kane – who scored 44 goals in 45 games under Tuchel when he was Bayern Munich manager – has scored nine goals in Tuchel’s first ten games, missing only the 3-0 win over Wales.
+Harry Kane – who scored 44 goals in 45 games under Tuchel when he was Bayern Munich manager – scored nine goals in Tuchel’s first ten games, missing only the 3-0 win over Wales.
 Only Tommy Lawton has scored more times in a manager’s first ten England games in charge.

 Captain Kane

-England captain and talisman Harry Kane was once again the main goalscorer during 2025, netting nine goals – the only other players to score more than once this year were Eberechi Eze (3) and Bukayo Saka (2).
+England captain and talisman Harry Kane was once again the main goalscorer during 2025, netting nine goals – the only other players to score more than once this year were Eberechi Eze (3) an Bukayo Saka (2).

 This century, there’s only been five occasions a player has netted nine or more goals in a calendar year and four are Kane, in 2019 (12), 2021 (16, a record), 2023 (9) and 2025 (9).
 The other player to achieve this is in the 21st century is Peter Crouch in 2006 (11).